MacDonald Naturopathic & Counselling

 naturopathic therapies, and

 After graduation, Naturopathic Doctors must pass rigorous regulatory board examinations that are standardized across North America before being licensed to practice.
-All naturopathic doctors practicing in Ontario must be registered with the BDDT-N and they must meet the Continuing Medical Education (CME) credits as required by the provincial regulatory boards on an ongoing basis.
+All naturopathic doctors practicing in Ontario must be registered with CONO and they must meet the Continuing Medical Education (CME) credits as required by the provincial regulatory boards on an ongoing basis.

 What Education does a Naturopathic Doctor Have?